magento/devdocs/guides/v2.0/config-guide/multi-site/ms_apache.md

 1. Open the virtual host configuration file in a text editor.

     For example, open `/etc/httpd/conf/httpd.conf`
-2. Locate the line `<VirtualHost *:80>` and uncomment the entire section if necessary.
+2. Locate the section starting with `<VirtualHost *:80>` and uncomment the entire section if necessary.
 3. Enter the following between the `<VirtualHost *:80>` and `</VirtualHost>` tags:

         ServerName          french.mysite.mg